iree-org/iree/docs/website/docs/bindings/python.md

 Collectively, these packages allow for importing from frontends, compiling towards various targets, and executing compiled code on IREE's backends.

 !!!
-Caution
+Caution "Caution - Operating system support"
-    The TensorFlow, TensorFlow Lite, and XLA packages are currently only available on Linux and macOS.
-They are not available on Windows yet (see [this issue](https://github.com/openxla/iree/issues/6417)).
+    Packages are currently only available on Linux and macOS.
+They are not available on Windows yet (see
+    [this issue](https://github.com/openxla/iree/issues/6417)).

 ## Prerequisites